 FCSIC is authorized to provide assistance to System institutions to prevent default, restore normal operations, and facilitate mergers or consolidations.
 At present, no assistance agreements are outstanding.
 If a System institution were to need financial assistance, we would first have to ensure that the proposed assistance is the least costly means for resolving the institution's problems.
-By law, we may not provide financial assistance if the cost of liquidation is lower.
+By law, we may not provide financial assistance if the cost of liquidation is lower than providing assistance.

-When appointed by FCA, FCSIC has the statutory responsibility to serve as receiver or conservator for System institutions.
-Upon appointment as receiver, we will take possession of a Farm Credit institution to settle the business operations of the institution, collect the debts owed to the institution, liquidate its property and assets, pay its creditors, and distribute any remaining proceeds to stockholders.
+When appointed by FCA, we have the statutory responsibility to serve as receiver or conservator for System banks and associations.
+Upon appointment as receiver, we will take possession of a System institution to settle its business operations, collect the debts owed to it, liquidate its property and assets, pay its creditors, and distribute any remaining proceeds to stockholders.
 There are no active receiverships or conservatorships currently in the System.